 Rajinikanth Fans Want Darbar To Be Dubbed And Released In Kannada

-he makers of the eagerly awaited Darbar, starring Rajinikanth, released the film's motion poster in four languages (Tamil, Malayalam, Telugu and Hindi) on Thursday (November 7, 2019) and this took social media by storm.
-However, the team decided against releasing its Kannada version and this seems to have upset Superstar fans in Karnataka big time.
+The makers of the eagerly awaited Darbar, starring Rajinikanth, released the film's motion poster in four languages (Tamil, Malayalam, Telugu and Hindi) on Thursday (November 7, 2019) and this took social media by storm.
+However, the team decided against releasing its Kannada version and this seems to have upset Superstar fans in Karnataka, big time.
 Most of them, feel that Darbar needs to be released in Kannada as well as Rajinikanth speaks the language quite well and hails from Karnataka.

 Here, we present before you the top tweets sent out by Rajinikanth supporters.